Caching Fastas

 Workflow Summary:

-- Level 1 cache miss: If the region-specific
+- Level 1 cache lookup: Return the region-specific

-.fnafiles for the current query are not found (cache miss), proceed to Level 2. - Level 2 lookup: Check if the required raw and decompressed files are present in the Level 2 cache (
+.fnafiles for the current query if present, otherwise proceed to Level 2. - Level 2 cache lookup: Check whether required assets are present in Level 2 cache.
+If present, skip the following step.

 Cache Key Construction